mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 dcos package install package-registry --options=package-registry-options.json
 ```

-This would launch the Marathon app for `package-registry`.
+This would launch the Marathon&trade; app for `package-registry`.
 This usually takes a couple of minutes.
 As soon as `package-registry` is healthy, you can add it as one of the package repositories in DC/OS.
 This can be done by:

 ```bash
 # Change the repo name and URL if you need to customize